Il castle real of Racconigi is located in the province of Wedge, A short distance from Torino.

-in 1757 Ludovico Luigi Vittorio of Carignano commissioned to the Giovanni Battista Borra a further remarkable transformation based on taste neoclassic of the time, to which we owe the remaking of the facade southern with the addition of the prothyrum tetrastyle with columns Corinthian surmounted by the notched triangular pediment of inspiration Palladian and great staircase monumental.
+in 1757 Ludovico Luigi Vittorio of Carignano commissioned to the Giovanni Battista Borra a further remarkable transformation based on taste neoclassic of the time, to which the reconstruction of the facade southern with the addition of prothyrum tetrastyle with columns Corinthian surmounted by the notched triangular pediment of inspiration Palladian and great staircase monumental.

 The internal interventions, however, concerned the Salon of Hercules Diana's Room and the preparation of the rooms of theChinese Apartment, decorated with precious wallpapers in rice paper.

-The current appearance of the building is the result, for the most part, of the reworking works desired in the 1832 since the last one prince of Carignano, neo king of Sardinia, Carlo Alberto, who wanted to further expand and beautify the place of residence, which from that moment on, ceased to be property of the family Savoy-Carignan to move to the crown of Sardinia, thus assuming the status of "Royal residence"
+The current appearance of the building is the result, for the most part, of the remodeling work undertaken by the last one in 1832 prince of Carignano, neo king of Sardinia, Carlo Alberto, who wanted to further expand and beautify the place of residence, which from that moment on, ceased to be property of the family Savoy-Carignan to move to the crown of Sardinia, thus assuming the status of "Royal residence".

-The works were entrusted to the engineer Ernesto Melano, which further raised the structure and developed the two large side sleeves of the prospectus southern, re-proposing the theme of the dome "Pagoda" as a coverage of the two turrets angular.
-The accommodation also included the remake of the square and the construction of the buildings to "C" that link the new wings of the south prospect to the backwaters pavilions in Casa del facade Northern.
-One was also shot down mill and some houses that hid the view from the castle, thus giving rise to the large square in front of the main entrance, in line with the long and evocative tree-lined avenue front.
+The work was entrusted to the engineer Ernesto Melano, which further raised the structure and developed the two large side sleeves of the prospectus southern, re-proposing the theme of the dome "Pagoda" as a cover for the two turrets angular.
+The accommodation also included the remake of the square and the construction of the "C" -shaped buildings that connect the new wings of the south elevation to the rear pavilions area of facade Northern.
+One was also shot down mill and some houses that hid the view from the castle, thus giving rise to the large square in front of the main entrance, in line with the long and suggestive tree-lined avenue front.

 The interiors were instead adapted on the basis of the needs of the time, entrusting the work to Pelagio Palagi, who furnished the new environments while maintaining consistency with taste neoclassic.
-The cabinetmaker collaborated with him Gabriele Capello, said "the Moncalvo"Of which we remember, among the many works preserved in the castle, the precious inlays that decorate the furnishings and doors of the Etruscan cabinet, personal study of King Carlo Alberto.
+The cabinetmaker collaborated with him Gabriele Capello, said "the Moncalvo"Of which we remember, among the many works preserved in the castle, the precious inlays that adorn the furnishings and the doors of the Etruscan cabinet, personal study of King Carlo Alberto.